RobbieConceptuel/spark-ar-tutorial-audio-visualizer/README.md

 <img src="https://github.com/RobbieConceptuel/spark-ar-tutorial-audio-visualizer/blob/main/images/Material.png" width="250">

-## Make the 3D object react to audio :
+## Make the 3D object react to audio :running:
 ### Edit Properties
 The features we are using are only available for Instagram.
 We have to disable Facebook as a platform.